wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 In fact, 86 percent of the bank chief executive officers surveyed by PWC last year said technological advances will have the greatest impact on banking.

-I love this image entitled *Unbundling A Bank*.
+I love this image entitled *Unbundling of a Bank*.
 Sounds poetic almost.

 ![Bundling a Bank](/images/Unbundling-of-a-bank-V2-cropped.png)
 [By CNBC Insights](https://www.cbinsights.com/blog/disrupting-banking-fintech-startups/)